tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The HPKE public key used by the client to encrypt ClientHelloInner.

 cipher_suites
-: The list of HPKE KDF and AEAD identifier pairs clients can use for encrypting ClientHelloInner.
+: The list of HPKE Key Derivation Function (KDF) and Authenticated Encryption with Associated Data (AEAD) identifier pairs clients can use for encrypting
+ClientHelloInner.
 See {{real-ech}} for how clients choose from this list.

 The client-facing server advertises a sequence of ECH configurations to clients,